Replacing Glass in a Composite Door

 Your window will have unique beading, making it very difficult to replace.
 While it's not impossible, most companies recommend redoing the door to ensure your new glass remains in place.

-So, yes, you can replace the glass in your composite door, but it's difficult and time-consuming.
+So, yes, replacing glass in a front door is possible, but it's difficult and time-consuming.
 Removing the broken glass without damaging the bead is hard, even for a trained professional.

 We wouldn't recommend trying to replace glass in a composite door with a putty knife because it's not safe, and secondly, you can cause more damage, making it irreparable.